Overview

 competitor_sentiment_score | Number | Weighted score (0–100) reflecting overall sentiment toward the competitor across all responses.
 Derived from the distribution of Positive, Mixed, Negative, and None sentiments — see note on brand_sentiment_score regarding differences from dashboard figures. | Average | Range: 0–100.
 Must be used with competitor_id or competitor_name (or both) |

-competitor_unique_prompts | Number | Distinct count of prompts where the competitor was mentioned in at least one response. | Distinct count | Must be used with competitor_id or competitor_name (or both) |
+competitor_unique_prompts | Number | Distinct count of prompt variants where the competitor was mentioned in at least one response.
+Variant-grain, matching unique_prompts. | Distinct count | Must be used with competitor_id or competitor_name (or both) |

 competitor_unique_responses | Number | Distinct count of responses that mentioned the competitor. | Distinct count | Must be used with competitor_id or competitor_name (or both) |